PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

     steps: EventsNode[]
 }
 ```

+It's exactly the same type, no confusion.

+#### Funnel dropoff persons

 If we want people who dropped off at a step, broken down further, it'd be something like: